ssoooj/2021_KIST/README.md

-# Brief Report on Computational Neuroscience in KIST 2021
+# Computational Neuroscience in KIST 2021
 <br/>

 ### Poisson Spike Train with Matlab